As much as people love talking about buying and selling rental property, one conversation that gets overlooked is this: Passive income CAN be a myth.

 If there are maintenance issues—you’ll get a call and need to manage them.

-If there are issues amongst different tenants—guess who will need to handle these situations?
+If there are issues amongst different residents—guess who will need to handle these situations?
 You.

-Here are a few pieces of advice if you are self-managing and on how to set expectations with your tenants:
+Here are a few pieces of advice if you are self-managing and on how to set expectations with your residents:

-Suggested Reading: How to Keep a Tenant for 20 Years
+Suggested Reading: How to Keep a Resident for 20 Years

 This is the big one, and potentially the most frustrating for landlords: maintenance.